brainhackorg/brainhack_cloud/content/en/tutorials/hpc.md

 ## Overview

-Oracle cloud supports High Performance Computing and makes it very easy to setup your own HPC cluster in the cloud
+Oracle cloud supports High Performance Computing and makes it very easy to setup your own HPC cluster in the cloud.
+This tutorial here is a basic introduction to get your started.
+You can find an alternative setup (tailored at deep learning and GPUs here: https://docs.oracle.com/en/solutions/hpc-bare-metal-gpu-cluster/?source=:so:ch:or:awr::::Cloud&SC=:so:ch:or:awr::::Cloud&pcode=#GUID-F00DA828-106C-40CB-9279-B90D10807358)

 ## Configure HPC cluster